GenomiqueENS/toulligQC/README.md

   -f FAST5_SOURCE, --fast5-source FAST5_SOURCE
-                        Fast5 file source (necessary if no telemetry file), can also be in a tar.gz/tar.bz2 archive or a directory
+                        Fast5 file source (necessary if no telemetry file), can also be in a tar.gz/tar.bz2 archive or a directory -q FASTQ, --fastq FASTQ
+                        FASTQ file (necessary if no sequencing summary file), can also be in a .gz archive -u BAM, --bam BAM
+                        BAM file (necessary if no sequencing summary file), can also be a SAM format

 optional arguments:
   -n REPORT_NAME, --report-name REPORT_NAME